timonla/timonla.github.io/_posts/2021-07-30-bike-packing-setup.md

 I keep all important stuff like phone, money, keys, hygienics in a [Vaude Tecomove II](https://www.vaude.com/en-INT/Equipment/Packs-n-Bags-Luggage/Waist-Bag/28135/Tecomove-II-Waist-bag) fanny pack so that I don't have to take them out of the bags during every stop.
+The pack is not waterproof, so most stuff is in plastic bags.

 ### Foldable backpack